Lawyer for Super Extreme DUI Charges

 Ultimately, it’s up to the Defendant on whether or not to accept any plea agreement negotiated by the criminal defense lawyer, or in the alternative, have their attorney fight at trial for lesser charges or a complete acquittal.

-Contact us today to learn more about our DUI defense experience.
+Contact us today to learn more about our DUI defense experience as well as the affordable criminal defense payment plans in Arizona we offer.

 Tobin Law Office